shay2142/HouseHQ/README.md

 ## Built With

-* [vs2019](https://visualstudio.microsoft.com/vs/) - The IDE framework used and GUI  framework.
+* [visual studio 2019](https://visualstudio.microsoft.com/vs/) - The IDE framework used and GUI  framework.
+* [visual studio code](https://code.visualstudio.com/) - The IDE framework used.

 ## Authors